SarrahV/Marquee-Maker/README.md

 The app allows users to create and customize a message for their marquee sign.

 **Features Include:**
-1.Sign in via Twitter
+..*Sign in via Twitter
-2.Choose letter size
+..*Choose letter size
-3.Choose letter style
+..*Choose letter style
-4.Customize the placement of your message
+..*Customize the placement of your message
-5.Save and share multiple boards
+..*Save and share multiple boards
-6.Purchase letters
+..*Purchase letters